Iheb-Tope/government-procurement-analysis/README.md

 ## Business Objective

 The purpose of this project is to identify procurement patterns and trends in Canadian federal contract history data and prepare an analysis-ready dataset that can support reporting, trend analysis, and process improvement discussions.

-The project was designed to simulate a practical analytics workflow relevant to roles such as:

-- Business Analyst
-- Data Analyst
-- Solutions Engineer
-- BI Analyst

 ---

 ## Data Source